ihalage/analogmat/README.md

 Please contact a.a.ihalage@qmul.ac.uk or y.hao@qmul.ac.uk.

 ## Funding
 We acknowledge funding received by The Institution of Engineering and Technology (IET) under the AF Harvey Research Prize.
+This work is supported in part by EPSRC SOFTWARE DEFINED MATERIALS FOR DYNAMIC CONTROL OF ELECTROMAGNETIC WAVES (ANIMATE) grant (EP/R035393/1)